TeleAI-mcp/core-task-manager-26of/README.md

-# core-task-manager-26of
+# Core Task Manager 26Of

-A task management tool for modern development workflows
+A task management tool for modern development workflows.